SackNewTon/phishkiller/README.md

 Make A Json file  called

--config.json
+- config.json

-and Paste This Code in The json config
+## Copy and Paste This Code in The json config

 ```
 {